February is all about the season of love and things that make your heart flutter.

 While drinking wine is synonymous with Valentine’s day, be mindful of how much alcohol you consume on a weekly basis.
 While we aren’t saying that you have to give it up completely, try to limit your alcohol intake.
 While some research suggests that a glass of red wine promotes heart health due to the antioxidants from the grapes, research is still limited and doctors do not recommend drinking to prevent heart disease.
 Heavy drinking, especially binge drinking, can cause irregular heart rhythms and raise your blood pressure.

 Everyone experiences stress in their daily lives; however, too much of it can be detrimental.
 In certain stressful situations, our body releases adrenaline, a “fight or flight” response.
 A little adrenaline before giving a presentation or going on stage is completely normal; however, chronic stress can put our bodies into overdrive and eventually lead to heart disease.
-Check out some ways to manage your stress here.
+Check out some ways to manage and relieve your stress here.

 So cheers to a happy heart and heart health!

 Follow us on social media to learn more about ways to live a happier and healthier life!
+Here's to your health and wellness!